THE PUBLISHING COMPANY RUN BY AUTHORS FOR AUTHORS – we're fair and we care.

 Email: blackbird.digibooks/at/gmail/dot/com Phone: +44 (0)7816 491189

-Stephanie Zia – Stephanie was as a production manager, researcher and director at the BBC before becoming a writer, editor and publisher.
+Stephanie Zia – Owner & Editor.
+Stephanie was a production manager, researcher & director at the BBC before becoming a writer, editor and publisher.
 Author of 2 Piatkus novels and 2 Hamlyn non-fiction books, she has written for a variety of magazines and newspapers.
 From 2005-11 she was a columnist for The Guardian newspaper’s popular Space Solves page.
 She lives in London with her partner and teenage daughter.
 Author profile

-Elle Ford – Editorial Director.
+Elle Ford – Editor & Artist.
 One of Elle’s first interviews was with Lauren Weisberger when she was just 17 and she’s continued to spot the on-the-up-and-up ever since.
 Author of A London Steal, published when she was still at university, Elle has worked as an editor and copywriter for numerous online publications as well as for several London publishing houses.
-Elle also works as a novel and fashion illustrator – her artwork has featured in several Blackbird Digital Books’ titles, including the cover for Susie Kelly’s top-selling Swallows & Robins – The Guests In My Garden.
+Elle is also a novel and fashion illustrator – her artwork has featured in several Blackbird Digital Books’ titles, including the cover for Susie Kelly’s top-selling Swallows & Robins – The Guests In My Garden.
 Elle’s website is at http://alondonsteal.wordpress.com/.
 She lives in London.

 Sarah Tomley – Associate Editor, Proofreader, Copy Editor.
 Sarah worked in advertising for six years before doing an MA in book publishing.
 After editing books for several years for Nelson Thornes and Berlitz, she took some time out to have a couple of unruly kids before returning to the publishing world as a commissioning editor, first on a weekly partwork (Inside The Human Body), and then for two of the UK’s most successful companies, Quarto plc and Octopus Books.
 At Blackbird Digital’s associates EditorsOnline, Sarah specialises in commissioning and editing non-fiction illustrated books for Dorling Kindersley (DK.com).
 She’s also tackled digital projects for io global (a subsidiary of bt.com), foboko.com, busconcept.com and several ecommerce sites.